 - Jerk Jock: Kelly's husband.

-- Jury and Witness Tampering: Rudy's Bluff the Eavesdropper gambit, which is even referred to by Decknote when Rudy comes up with it.
-An exploited trope in that - technically speaking - Rudy pretending to call a juror is not illegal.
+- Jury and Witness Tampering: Rudy's Bluff the Eavesdropper gambit, which is even referred to by Deck when Rudy comes up with it.
+An exploited trope in that technically speaking Rudy pretending to call a juror is not illegal.
+It is, however, ethically wrong: the more ethical move would've been to take this information to the judge and get Drummond's firm disbarred.
+This is part of why Rudy quits the profession at the end of the book.

 - Kick the Son of a Bitch: Drummond is smug and unethical, and he represents a very shady company, but Judge Kipler can be downright mean to him.

-- Screw This, I'm Outta Here!: Played with: At the end of the story, Rudy has won a miracle verdict against the insurance company, though because they declared bankruptcy, he'll never see a dime in fees.
+- Screw This, I'm Outta Here!: Played with: at the end of the story, Rudy has won a miracle verdict against the insurance company, though because they declared bankruptcy, he'll never see a dime in fees.
 Rather than riding his reputation to a successful legal career, he decides he has no interest in practicing the law after seeing the blatant disregard for ethics, along with recognizing that any future client he has will expect the same magic and he'll never be able to deliver without resorting to increasingly underhanded tactics.
 Instead, he leaves town, heading for the West Coast where he's less likely to be recognized, maybe to teach the law.
+We also can't forget Keeley either, attempting to leave the country after his testimony goes bad, apparently having looted his own company.

 - Smug Snake: Drummond at first.
 He is knocked down several pegs throughout the course of the trial.